jakobkmar/KSpigot/guide/docs/gui/compounds.md

 ### Instant (hard) scrolling

-Instant (or hard) scrollinng means that no scrolling animation will be displayed.
+Instant (or hard) scrolling means that no scrolling animation will be displayed.

 To implement instant scrolling, leave `scrollTimes` at its default value (1) and instead modify the `scrollDistance` value.